digitalocean/container-blueprints/DOKS-wordpress/README.md

 Explanations for the above configuration:

-- `provisioner` - provisioner that determines what volume plugin is used for provisioning PVs (e.g. `openebs.io/nfsrwx`)
+- `provisioner` - defines what storage class is used for provisioning PVs (e.g. openebs.io/nfsrwx)
 - `reclaimPolicy` - dynamically provisioned volumes are automatically deleted when a user deletes the corresponding PersistentVolumeClaim

 For more information please about openEBS please visit the [OpenEBS Documentation](https://openebs.io/docs).